Soreine/Hexode/Specs.md

 -----------|---------|--------
-id         | String  | A unique game identifier in [a-Z0-9] name       | String  | The name of the game given by its creator createdAt  | Date    | The date the game was created token      | String  | Token generated from the game's password, game's createdAt and a secretKey deleted    | Boolean | Games won't be deleted.
+id         | String  | A unique game identifier in [a-Z0-9] name       | String  | The name of the game given by its creator token      | String  | Token generated from the game's password, game's createdAt and a secretKey board      | String  | A serialized version of the board.
+The process is describe below createdAt  | Date    | The date the game was created deleted    | Boolean | Games won't be deleted.
 This bool would rater be set.

 ## Routing